 Perhaps you have installed a major update without disabling a plugin, your host has gone down, or perish the thought you have been hacked.
 In any event you will need to restore your website.

 There are some free plugins that allow you to backup your database but that is only a small part of a WordPress installation.
-You also have widgets, themes, plugins, uploaded images and files.
+You also have WordPress widgets, themes, plugins and very importantly uploaded images and media files.

-Prevention is better than cure and here are your options for a complete WordPress backup.
+Prevention is better than cure and here are your options for a complete WordPress backup solution.

-This is my chosen solution because even as a developer it can be a real hassle having to do a full restore. £10 per month is a small price to pay for the service they provide.
+This is my chosen solution because even as a developer it can take several hours do a full restore. £180.00 per year is a small price to pay for the service they provide.
 VaultPress is owned by the owners of WordPress, so this is the closest to an official backup as you will get.
 They take real time backups of your site so every time a change is made you know your work is safe.
 For a larger payment of around £25 per month they will scan your site for security issues and deal with threats.